 The OBRA-90 amendments gave CMS authorization to designate 15 states that could approve Medicare SELECT policies.
 Federal legislation passed in 1995 extended the Medicare SELECT program to any of the 50 states that adopt the SELECT program, and to be effective until 1998.
 This was changed to permanent status in 1998.

 Any benefit plan that conditions the payment of benefits on which providers are used may only be offered under the SELECT program.
 Therefore, typical HMO or PPO plans could not be offered as supplemental coverage to Medicare Parts A and B after the effective date of OBRA-90.
-The following types of coverage are available as alternatives to Medicare Parts A and B but are not subject to regulation as Medicare Supplement coverage:
+The following types of coverage are available as alternatives to Medicare Parts A and B but are not subject to regulation as Medicare supplement coverage:

 Medicare risk contracts under Medicare Part C